Exercise See Breeze Opening Ceremony

-210628-N-BM428-0140 ODESA, Ukraine (June 28, 2021) The Mayor of Odesa, Ukraine, Gennadiy Trukhanov gives remarks during the opening ceremony of Exercise Sea Breeze 2021 in Odesa, Ukraine, June 28, 2021.
+210628-N-BM428-0125 ODESA, Ukraine (June 6, 2021) Sergei Hrinevetski, Head of Odesa Olbast Government Administration, gives remarks during the opening ceremony of Exercise Sea Breeze 2021 in Odesa, Ukraine, June 28, 2021.
 Exercise Sea Breeze is a multinational maritime exercise cohosted by the U.S. Sixth Fleet and the Ukrainian Navy since 1997.
 Sea Breeze 2021 is designed to enhance interoperability of participating nations and strengthens maritime security and peace in the region.
 (U.S. Navy photo by Mass Communications Specialist 2nd Class Damon Grosvenor/Released)

 |Date Taken: